GENERAL TERMS AND CONDITIONS OF SALE OF SKI LIFT PASSES

-Finally, the Client has the right to file a complaint with the CNIL if he considers that his rights have been breached.
-Contact information of the CNIL: Commission Nationale de l'Informatique et des Libertés, 3 place de Fontenoy, TSA 80715, 75334 Paris Cedex 07, France – Phone: +33 (0)1 53 73 22 22 – Fax: +33 (0)1 53 73 22 00 – Website: https://www.cnil.fr/fr/plaintes.
+Finally, the Client reserves the right to file a complaint with the CNIL (French Data Protection Authority) if the Client considers his rights have been breached.
+Contact information of the CNIL: Commission Nationale de l'Informatique et des Libertés, 3 place de Fontenoy, TSA 80715, 75334 Paris Cedex 07, France – Phone: +33 (0)1 53 73 22 22 – Fax: +33 (0)1 53 73 22 00 – website: https://www.cnil.fr/fr/plaintes.

-In application of article 90 of decree n° 2005-1309 of 20October 2005, the Client can receive the information presented above on a written support, by a simple oral or written request to the aforementioned entity.
+In application of Article 90 of Decree no. 2005-1309 of 20October 2005, the Client can receive a written response regarding the information detailed above, upon simple verbal or written request, addressed to the aforementioned entity.

-Finally, the Client can register, at no cost, to enlist to oppose calls by telemarketers in order to no longer be solicited by a professional with whom the Client has no ongoing contractual relationship, in accordance with Article L 223-2 of the Consumer Code. (http://www.bloctel.gouv.fr).
+Finally, the Client can register, at no cost, to enlist to oppose calls by telemarketers in order to no longer be solicited by a professional with whom the Client has no current contractual relationship, in accordance with Article L 223-2 of the Consumer Code. (http://www.bloctel.gouv.fr).

-Article 4.5.
+Article 4.4.
 Translation – Applicable law - Settlement of disputes